 The first component of an HDF file is the file header (FH), which takes up the first four bytes in an HDF file.
 The file header is a signature that indicates that the file is an HDF file.
-Specifically, it is a 4-byte block with the hexadecimal value $0 \times 0 = 0 \times 0 = 0 \times 13 = 0 \times 11^{-1}$
+Specifically, it is a 4-byte block with the hexadecimal value $0 \times 0 = 0 \times 0 = 0 \times 13 = 0 \times 14$

-To maintain HDF file portability, the programmer must make sure the characters are read and written in the exact order shown.
+To maintain HDF file portability, the characters must be read and written in the exact order shown.